chanhbui297/DSEB65A_Gr1_anime_data_storytelling/README.md

 **Each Theme will have 4 main steps:**

-   a.
-Issues Overview
+   1. Issues Overview
-   b.
-Solutions
+   2. Solutions
-   c.
-Visual Evidence (Raw vs Cleaned)
+   3. Visual Evidence (Raw vs Cleaned)
-   d.
-Business Recommendation
+   4. Business Recommendation

 **The 4 main Theme Feature:**